Our Fees & Services

 We accept Visa, MasterCard, American Express, bank drafts, debit, and e-transfers.
 For in-office purchases of books, guides, kits, and seminars we can accept cash.
 We can also accept cash for notarizing documents.
 Receipts will be provided for all transactions.

 With the exception of litigation, we do not add fees for printed pages, emails, phone calls, copies, etc. For some types of transactions, a levy charged by the Law Society of Newfoundland and Labrador may apply.
 Any amounts that are paid out of pocket on your behalf may be charged to you.
+Civil transactions, including applications for probate and administration, are subject to a $70 levy.
+Real estate transactions, including Deeds of Assent, are subject to a $30 levy.

 "It took me a really long time to get my mom to agree to go to a lawyer.
 She was really nervous because it was intimidating, but she felt really comfortable here." - R.P.